-Clay Pigeon Trading™ is a consciously curated™ specialty coffee roastery and coffee bar located in Cape Town, South Africa.
+Clay Pigeon Trading™ is a consciously curated™ specialty coffee roastery with a pro-Africa agenda.

-We are the first (and currently the only) coffee roastery in Africa to offer a 100% traceable and transparent coffee, endorsed by the Transparent Coffee Association and Transparent Trade Coffee.
+We are the first (and currently the only) coffee roastery in Africa to offer 100% traceable and transparent coffee, endorsed by the Transparent Coffee Association.
 Globally, we are No. 55 in the world to sign The Pledge.
 We procure and roast only Specialty Q/Grade coffee from the African continent.
 We have a pro-Africa agenda, trading with African coffee farmers exclusively and directly in an effort to promote ethical and sustainable farming practices, and supporting farmers who profit first.

 OUR COFFEE: CAPE CLASSIC SINGLE ORIGIN RWANDA

 Preparation: Fully Washed, Dry Fermented

 Cup Score: 85,75

 Cup Profile: Black Cherry, Apricots, Nutmeg with Almond Aroma, and Smooth Chocolate Body

 Immaculate and Francine are paid $2,37 per/kg in hand for their coffee.
 This relates to 39% of the FOB price, which is $6,10 per/kg.

 The climate in Nyamagabe is warm and temperate.
 In winter, there is much less rainfall than in summer.
 This location is classified as CWB by Köppen and Geiger.
 The average annual temperature in Nyamagabe is 17.6 °C. Precipitation averages 1279 mm.
 There is a difference of 195 mm of precipitation between the driest and wettest months.
 During the year, the average temperatures vary by 1.2 °C.